-Section 480 Adverse License Actions (8 PYTC §2-1-480)
+Section 470 Adverse License Actions (8 PYTC § 2-1-470)

-- (A) Summary Suspension of License - (1) The Office may summarily suspend any tribal Licenses pending a hearing if the continued licensing of a Person constitutes an immediate and substantial threat to the public health safety or welfare or the integrity of Gaming Activities; the integrity of the Gaming Enterprise Division; the Gaming Enterprise Division's ability to account for and protect its assets; or to the security of Gaming proceeds. - (2) If the Executive Director determines that a summary suspension is necessary they shall prepare and serve a letter upon the Licensee either personally or by registered or certified mail at the address on file with the Office. - (3) The letter must be a written statement of charges which must set forth in ordinary and concise language the acts or omissions with which the Licensee is charged.
-It must specify the sections of the Act, the Compact, the Ordinance, or any Office regulation which the Licensee is alleged to have violated. - (4) Licensees shall not have the right to appeal the Office's decision to summarily suspend their License. - (B) Suspension or Revocation of License
+(A) Summary Suspension of license

+- (1) The Office may summarily suspend any tribal licenses pending a hearing if the continued licensing of a person or entity constitutes an immediate and substantial threat to the public health, safety or welfare, or the integrity of gaming activities; the integrity of the Gaming Enterprise Division, the Gaming Enterprise Division's ability to account for and protect its assets; or to the security of gaming proceeds. - (2) If the Executive Director determines that a summary suspension is necessary, he shall prepare and serve a letter upon the licensee either personally, or by registered or certified mail at his address on file with the Office. - (3) The letter must be a written statement of charges which must set forth in ordinary and concise language, the acts or omissions with which the respondent is charged.
+It must specify the sections of the Act, the Compact, the Ordinance, or any Office regulation, which the respondent is alleged to have violated. - (4) Licensees shall not have the right to appeal the Office's decision to summarily suspend their license.

+(B) Suspension or Revocation of license

-- (1) If the Executive Director determines that a suspension or revocation is necessary they shall prepare and serve a letter upon the Licensee either personally, or by registered or certified mail at the address on file with the Office. - (2) The letter must be a written statement of charges which must set forth in ordinary and concise language, the acts or omissions with which the Licensee is charged.
-It must specify the sections of the Act, the Compact, the Ordinance, or any Office regulation which the License is alleged to have violated.
+- (1) If the Executive Director determines that a suspension or revocation is necessary, he shall prepare and serve a letter upon the respondent either personally, or by registered or certified mail at his address on file with the Office. - (2) The letter must be a written statement of charges which must set forth in ordinary and concise language, the acts or omissions with which the respondent is charged.
+It must specify the sections of the Act, the Compact, the Ordinance, or any Office regulation, which the respondent is alleged to have violated.

-Section 490 Civil Penalties (8 PYTC §2-1-490)
+Section 480 Civil Penalties (8 PYTC § 2-1-480)

 - (A) The Office may impose civil penalties upon any Person who has violated any provision of the Act, the Compact, the Ordinance, or any Office regulation.
-Such penalties shall include: - (1) Exclusion from any Gaming Facility; - (2) A civil fine of not more than \$5,000 for each such violation. - (B) The Office may promulgate regulations regarding these civil penalties which may include: - (1) Factors to be considered to determine whether a civil penalty will be imposed; - (2) Procedures for the assessment of a civil penalty; and - (3) Procedures for the settlement, reduction or waiver of a civil penalty.
+Such penalties shall include: - (1) Exclusion from any Gaming Facility; - (2) A civil fine of not more than \$5,000 for each such violation. - (B) The Office may promulgate regulations regarding these civil penalties which may include: - (1) Factors to be considered to determine whether a civil penalty will be imposed. - (2) Procedures for the assessment of a civil penalty. - (3) Procedures for the settlement, reduction, or waiver of a civil penalty.

-Section 500 Civil Remedies (8 PYTC §2-1-500)
+Section 490 Civil Remedies (8 PYTC § 2-1-490)